-B. The Proposed Solution - LBWCMD
+B. Proposed Solution-LBWCMD

-Based on the two facts we have mentioned, actually our problem is to maximize the distances between the centroids in a subset and minimize the distances between the centroids in different subsets.
+With the two facts we have mentioned, actually our problem is to maximize the distances between the centroids in a subset and minimize the distances between the centroids in different subsets.
 This problem is quite different from the clustering problems [26] we have seen commonly.
-In this paper, we propose a lower bound based measurement to describe the distance between the two centroids from the same subset or different subsets so as to obtain a reasonable solution of the problem.
-For the well known k-mean method [26], to accomplish the clustering task, it needs to answer the following two questions after the initialization. (a) Which sample in the class should be removed? (b) Which class should the removed sample be added to?
+In this paper, we propose a lower bound-based measurement to describe the distance between the two centroids from the same subset or different subsets so as to obtain a reasonable solution of the problem.
+For the well-known k-mean method [26], to accomplish the clustering task, it needs to answer the following two questions after the initialization: 1) which sample in the class should be removed and 2) which class should the removed sample be added to?
 Follow the same procedures as k-mean but rather different intrinsic principles, we demonstrate the proposed method as follows.
-First, we initialize m subsets of the centroid set $\Gamma$ .
-Then, for the centroids in a subset, we have to tackle with the following two problems.
-(1) Which centroid should be the candidate that has to be transferred to another subset?
-(2) Which subset should the centroid be assigned to when the centroid has to be transferred?
+First, we initialize m subsets of the centroid set Γ .
+Then, for the centroids in a subset, we have to tackle with the following two problems: 1) which centroid should be the candidate that has to be transferred to another subset and 2) which subset should the centroid be assigned to when the centroid has to be transferred?

 For the first problem, we propose to use a ball centered at a centroid with radius r to determine whether this centroid should be excluded from the subset.
-Based on the first fact, adjacent centroids should be assigned to different subsets.
-Let $n_i$ be the number of the centroids in the i-th subset (i = $1, 2, \dots, m$ ).
-Let $x{ij} = (x{ij}^1, x{ij}^2)$ be the j-th centroid in the i-th subset, $j=1,2,\cdots,n_i$ .
-Define a ball set $\Lambda{ij}=\{b \mid (b_1-b_1)\}$ $(x{ij}^1)^2 + (b_2 - x{ij}^2)^2 \le r^2$ for $(x{ij}, x{ij}, x{ij})$ where $(x{ij}, x{ij}, x{ij})$ is a centroid inside the ball.
-A centroid $x{ij}$ should be removed only if the following two restrictions are satisfied.
+With the first fact, adjacent centroids should be assigned to different subsets.
+Let n_i be the number of the centroids in the ith subset (i = 1, 2, ..., m).
+Let $x{ij} = (x{ij}^1, x{ij}^2)$ be the jth centroid in the ith subset, $j = 1, 2, ..., n_i$.
+Define a ball set $\Lambda{ij} =$ $\{b \mid (b_1 - x{ij}^1)^2 + (b_2 - x{ij}^2)^2 \le r^2\}$ for x{ij} , where $b = (b_1, b_2)$ is a centroid inside the ball.
+A centroid x{ij} should be removed only if the following two restrictions are satisfied: